ilyaspiridonov/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/visual_story/congratulations@id.md

 author: bpaduch
 ---

-Anda telah berhasil menyelesaikan Cerita Web pertama Anda dengan menggunakan AMP!
+You have successfully completed your first Web Story using AMP!

 Di dalam tutorial ini, Anda akan mempelajari cara: